 Come learn how to start your journey in research.

-Calvin Miaw ’03, has returned to Stanford as a second year PhD candidate in Modern Thought and Literature and his research interests are U.S. social movements and political thought.
-He has joined the A3C staff as our Graduate Student in Residence for Undergraduate Research.
-Calvin’s role will be to serve as a mentor and coach to undergraduates to support and encourage undergraduate research.
-He is available for one-on-one advising and to assist with all aspects of research and fellowship applications.
+Anh Truong ’14, has returned to Stanford as a PhD candidate in Computer Science and her research interests are leveraging computer graphics and along with human-computer interaction (HCI) principles to build tools that make it easier for everyday people to tell their stories through video.
+She has joined the A3C staff as our Graduate Student in Residence for Undergraduate Research.
+Anh’s role will be to serve as a mentor and coach to undergraduates to support and encourage undergraduate research.
+She is available for one-on-one advising and to assist with all aspects of research and fellowship applications.

-From the Chappell Lougee application to Haas Summer Fellowships, Calvin is available to help with everything from framing a research question to writing the grant or fellowship application.
-Calvin was an undergraduate at Stanford and is very familiar with all the funding opportunities and resources.
-If you are interested in getting funded for summer projects or independent research come talk to Calvin.
+From the Chappell Lougee application to Haas Summer Fellowships, Anh is available to help with everything from framing a research question to writing the grant or fellowship application.
+Anh was an undergraduate at Stanford and is very familiar with all the funding opportunities and resources.
+If you are interested in getting funded for summer projects or independent research come talk to Anh.